JessiYang0/Natural-language-Q-A-chatbot/README.md

 * store the texts in a [Vector database (FAISS)](https://python.langchain.com/docs/modules/data_connection/vectorstores/)

 * the process of generating embeddings from text is a one-time operation; after which, the embeddings can be stored in a vector database.
-This stored database can then be efficiently used for similarity searches without the need to recreate embeddings again.
+This stored database can then be efficiently used for similarity searches without the need to recreate embeddings again (because Add id to each chunk)